aptech/docs/docs/CR-plotSetXRange.rst

 ::

-    //Declare plotControl structure
+    // Declare plotControl structure
     struct plotControl myPlot;

-    //Initialize plotControl structure
+    // Initialize plotControl structure
     myPlot = plotGetDefaults("scatter");

-    //Set X-axis to to range from -5 to +5 plotSetXRange(&myPlot, -5, 5);
+    // Set X-axis to to range from -5 to +5 plotSetXRange(&myPlot, -5, 5);

-    //Create and plot data using our x-range x_1 = rndn(100, 1);
+    // Create and plot data using our x-range x_1 = rndn(100, 1);
     x_2 = rndn(100, 1);